kirschbaum-development/laravel-loop/README.md

 **Note:** When using SSE, the default driver is `file`, which is the simplest and most convenient for local development.
 However, for production, we recommend using `redis` to avoid issues with file locking.
 You can change the driver and additional options in the `config/loop.php` file.

 This will expose two MCP endpoints:
-- `https://your-url.test/mcp` that supports both JSON-RPC and Server-Sent Events.
+- `/mcp` that supports the new Streamable HTTP transport.
-- `https://your-url.test/mcp/sse` that supports only Server-Sent Events.
+- `/mcp/sse` that supports the deprecated HTTP+SSE transport.

+**Note:** If you are running your application locally with **https**, most clients will fail due to the self-signed certificates.
+To avoid this, use the STDIO transport or use the **http** protocol locally.

 #### 2. Configure authentication (optional)